THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 - owning, honouring and accepting.

-For some the process has been profoundly cathartic and transformative, for others it has introduced a nurturing ritual and at the very least, becomes an intimate, unique tattoo experience; without the permanence.
+For some the practice has been profoundly cathartic and transformative, for others it has introduced a nurturing ritual and at the very least, becomes an intimate, unique tattoo experience; without the permanence.

 Although Stellmach’s therapy background [BSc(OT)] and former employment in pain and stress management is undeniable; these sessions are not ersatz counselling or therapy.